Stephen C. Schoonover, M.D., Partner

 Academic Experience and Publishing

 Dr. Schoonover has taught at Harvard Medical School, Harvard’s psychology department, and Harvard Business School, the Kellogg School of Management and The Sloane School of Management at MIT.
 Dr. Schoonover has published several articles, and guides/toolkits related to leadership and talent management, such as HR Competencies for the New Century as a follow up to Competency-Based HR Applications: Results of a Comprehensive Study in partnership with the Society for Human Resource Management.
 In addition, Dr. Schoonover has produced and written a large variety of media-based materials for business and medical training, as well as contributing articles to a number of psychiatric and scientific journals.
 He has also created development programs and training packages for many corporations and training products for several human resource training organizations, as well as a core curriculum for leadership based on a research-based leadership framework he developed.
 He collaborated with Nicholas Weiler in Your Soul At Work: Five Steps to a More Fulfilling Career and Life published in 2001 by the Paulist Press; and has completed two books related to human resource development: Changing Ways, published by the American Management Association Press, based on a series of competency studies about managing organizational change; and Managing to Relate, published by Addison-Wesley, based on a series of studies about interpersonal skills.
-Dr. Schoonover has published recent articles, including Determining What You Value Most in the Institute of Supply Management Magazine; A Competency-Based Approach to Internal Audit Skills Assessment, in Internal Auditing, May/June 2014; and Linking Competencies to Compensation: Practical Guidelines for Design and Implementation, Journal of Compensation and Benefits, July/August 2014.
+Dr. Schoonover has published recent articles, including Determining What You Value Most in the Institute of Supply Management Magazine; What Do We Know about Competency Modeling in the International Journal of Selection and Assessment, August, 2013; A Competency-Based Approach to Internal Audit Skills Assessment, in Internal Auditing, May/June 2014; and Linking Competencies to Compensation: Practical Guidelines for Design and Implementation, Journal of Compensation and Benefits, July/August 2014.